Skip to main content

 Imagine that all of your screens are placed on a 2D grid, like a Photoshop canvas.
 The adorner needs to know the position of each screen on this canvas, otherwise it doesn't know which part of the full image it should show.
 It can't calculate that itself because the screens can bend in any way in the 3D world.
 You need to tell the adorner where each screen is on that 2D canvas.

 You can do that by adding an XOffset attribute to each screen.
-The XOffset attribute tells the adorner how many pixels from the left side of the canvas your screen is (the distance is counted from the left edge of the canvas to the left edge of you screen).
+The XOffset attribute tells the adorner how many pixels from the left side of the canvas your screen is (the distance is counted from the left edge of the canvas to the left edge of your screen).
 By default, 1 stud in Roblox is 50 pixels.

 You can add a YOffset attribute as well to tell the adorner the distance from the top of the canvas to the top of your screen, but most screens are not curved up or down, so we added a way to calculate it automatically.
 More on that later.